cah311/rock-paper-scissors/README.md

 # rock-paper-scissors PT 1
 1. Understand the Problem
-    - reword if if needed
+    - reword it if needed
 2. Plan
     - answer general questions
     --does program have user interface?